csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 One semitone in the equal-tempered tuning system can be divided into 100 Cent.
 It is a common way to denote small or "microtonal" deviations.
 It can be used in Csound's MIDI notation as fractional part.
 MIDI note number 69.5 is a quarter tone (50 Cent) above A4; 68.75 is an eight tone (25 Cent) below A4.
 In the *pch* notation we would write 8.095 for the first and 8.0875 for the second pitch.

 All musical intervals can be described as ratios or multipliers.
-The ratio for the perfect fifth is 3:2 as ratio or 1.5 as multiplier.
+The ratio for the perfect fifth is 3:2, or 1.5 when used as multiplier.
 Also one Cent is a multiplier.
 As one octave consists of 12 semitones, and each semitone consists of 100 Cent, one octave consists of 1200 Cent.
 So one Cent, described as multiplier, is 2^1/1200^ (1.000577...), and 50 Cent is 2^50/1200^ (1.0293022...).
 To return this multiplier, Csound offers the [cent](https://csound.com/docs/manual/cent.html) converter.
 So `cent(50)` returns the number by which we must multiply a certain frequency to get a quarter tone higher, and `cent(-25)` returns the multiplier for calculating an eighth tone lower.

     instr 1
      prints "A quater tone above A4 (440 Hz):\n"